bejsovec/STIG-REMEDIATION-WIN11/STIGGUIDES/secureRemoteAccess.md

 <h2>2.
 Remediation</h2>

 <b>Manual Remediation </b><br>
 Manual remediation to be completed by editing local policy.
-In an enterprise environment the same thing would best be accomplished using group policy.<br>
+In an enterprise environment the same thing would best be accomplished using group policy.<br><br>
 Navigate to Local Computer Policy >> Computer Configuration >> Windows Settings >> Security Settings >> Local Policies >> User Rights Assignment.<br>
 Select the policy "Access this computer from the network"
 1. "Add User or Group" to add Administrators and Remote Desktop Users